cyberphone/json-canonicalization/REST.signatures.md

 Since there is no standard for signing REST requests, the industry is currently using various proprietary solutions mostly based on HTTP bindings and detached data.
-This note outlines a simple scheme for a REST signature scheme.
+This note outlines a simple REST signature scheme.

 ### Unsigned REST Requests